livewire/livewire/docs/__outline.md

 Should I ditch the terms "hydrate" and "dehydrate"?
-Hydrate is normally used for hydrating front-end behavior from a frozen state.
+Hydrate is normally used for hydrating frontend behavior from a frozen state.
 Well, we're just applying it to the backend.
 Serialize and unserialize are alternatives as are "sleep" and "wakeup".

 * more examples
 * best practices